 Spleen Disease (Hemangiosarcoma, Hematoma)

-Graphic surgical photos are on this page
+Graphic and bloody surgical photos are on this page

 We will use some medical terms regarding the spleen:

 - Extra medullary hematopoiesis – The making of red blood cells outside of the bone marrow

 - Reticuloendothelial system – in regards to the spleen, it is the system that recycles red blood cells

 - Anemia – a low amount of red blood cells or hemoglobin

 - Thrombocytopenia – a decrease in thrombocytes, which are an important part of the clotting factors when there is bleeding.